OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-04.md

 ## Matthew 4:19

-And he said to them, “Follow me, and I will make you fishers of men.”
+And Jesus said to them, “Come, follow me, and I will make you fishers of men.”

 ## Matthew 4:20

-Immediately, they left their nets and followed him.
+Then without delay, they left their nets and followed him.

 ## Matthew 4:21